ThorNolan/AJAX-Gif-Finder/README.md

 + Built using the Bootstrap CDN for general page layout and added responsiveness.

-+  The hover effect for buttons came from Hover.css (http://ianlunn.github.io/Hover/), though I customized it to better match my theme.
++  The hover effect for buttons came from Hover.css (http://ianlunn.github.io/Hover/), though I customized it in my own css to better match my theme.

 ## How to Use the Site